Analysis | The health of his political opponents has always been fair game for Trump

-Even before the 2016 presidential primaries, then-candidate Trump was speculating about Hillary Clinton’s health.
+Even before the 2016 presidential primaries, then-candidate Donald Trump was speculating about Hillary Clinton’s health.

 “We need a president with unbelievable strength and stamina, and Hillary does not have it,” Trump told rallygoers in Alabama on Nov.
 21, 2015.

-Over the following year, Trump continued to baselessly suggest that Clinton’s health was waning, including mocking her after she fell ill during a 9/11 memorial service.
+Over the next year, Trump continued to baselessly suggest that Clinton’s health was waning, including mocking her after she fell ill during a 9/11 memorial service.

 “She’s supposed to fight all these different things, and she can’t make it 15 feet to her car,” Trump said at the time, before imitating Clinton stumbling during a Pennsylvania rally.

-Now four years later, Trump and his allies have engaged in similar rhetoric about Biden’s health, even as they have been more sensitive about Trump’s health.
+Now, four years later, Trump and his allies have engaged in similar rhetoric about the health of Democratic presidential candidate Joe Biden, even as they have been more sensitive about Trump’s health.

-“Some of the stuff is pretty disgusting,” Donald Trump Jr. said Friday when asked about speculation and attacks on Trump following his positive coronavirus diagnosis.
+“Some of the stuff is pretty disgusting,” Donald Trump Jr. said Friday when asked about speculation and attacks on Trump after his positive coronavirus diagnosis.
 “Some of the stuff is, you know, way below the belt.
 It’s not worth acknowledging that.”

 Trump Jr.'s comments follow months of his mockery of two brain aneurysms that Biden suffered in 1988, saying that Biden lacks the physical fortitude to be president and suggesting, without evidence, that Biden is showing signs of Alzheimer’s.